-Designer Smiles FL office located in Coral Springs have state-of-the-art equipment meant for performing procedures that ease discomfort and pain in the mouth.
+Designer Smiles FL office located in Coral Springs has state-of-the-art equipment meant for performing procedures that ease discomfort and pain in the mouth.
 Some dental issues may cause problems when eating, drinking, nursing, or speaking.
 One issue many patients deal with is extra or elongated frenal tissue, but this can be fixed with a simple frenectomy.

 A frenectomy is a procedure that removes one or both frenula from the mouth.
 Frenula is a tissue in the body that typically prevents organs from moving around too much.
 Dentists work with four main types of frenula – labial, lingual, gingival, and buccal.
 Let’s define what these tissues do and how a frenectomy can help:

 Problems with this tissue are often noticed in children when they start to develop teeth and dentition.
 Infants may experience difficulty when nursing or drinking from bottles.
 An elongated frenulum can cause children to have trouble speaking, resulting in speech problems later in life if the problem is not corrected.
 Older children may not have the ability to extend their tongue to a normal length, or they may experience discomfort when swallowing.

 If the labial frenum is extended too far it can cause space to develop between the two upper front teeth.
 This frequently results in a gap between these teeth.
 Our periodontist in Coral Springs, FL suggests, if the gap develops in childhood, it is best to wait until permanent teeth have developed and then fix it with a frenectomy if it remains.
 Gaps often fill in when permanent teeth grow in, potentially eliminating the need for braces or surgery.

 The procedure is quick (often between 10 and 20 minutes) and recovery is usually complete within two weeks.
 After the procedure, follow proper aftercare instructions and manage soreness with pain medication.
 Make an appointment with Coral Springs dentist in Coral Springs.